jchue/disney-parks-api/README.md

 Granted, the latter relationships may pose a more difficult problem, since succession is not always straightforward.
 In other words, it can be defined as the replacement of an attraction within a physical space or a more conceptual/spiritual replacement.
 Additionally, when dealing with physical succession, a predecessor may be larger and may be replaced by multiple successors, and vice-versa.
 These issues are going to need to be analyzed further before a suitable data model is finalized.

-The end result of all this will be a front end web app that visualizes this hierarchical timeline (most likely housed in a separate repository).
+The source data is contained in `.md` files located in the `data` directory, allowing for contributions to be easily incorporated.
+The build script converts them into `.json` files to be served as a static API.
+The end result of all this is a front end web app that visualizes this hierarchical timeline (housed in a separate repository).

 ## Development